numpy/numpy/doc/source/user/basics.copies.rst

 Indexing operations
 ===================

-Views are created when elements can be addressed with offsets, strides, and counts in the original array.
+Views are created when elements can be addressed with offsets and strides in the original array.
 Hence, basic indexing always creates views.
 For example::

     >>> x = np.arange(10)